Bypassing the challenges of federal facility modernization

 Our construction method utilizes systematized assemblies that let you pivot quickly to keep pace with the OPTEMPO and close the facility readiness gap.
 Offsite and modular construction cuts down on build time.
 These prefab components allow for swift installation, ease of planning, and relocatable and agile material construction.
 If the building can be as agile as your warfighters, it can support those mission capabilities.

-Security and Collaboration
+Security and collaboration

 Conference rooms are not just places for one-way briefings.
 They are centers of collaboration and discussion, both for people in the room and in geographically separated units.
 But, as more conference rooms require SIPR and other classified communication systems, and are subject to the overall difficulty of facility modernization, these collaboration spaces often become outdated and non-functional.